 2019 W-4 Form Changes Delayed to 2020

-On September 20, 2018, the Internal Revenue Service (IRS) announced that the major revisions previously proposed to the 2019 Form W-4, Employee’s Withholding Allowance Certiﬁcate, will be delayed to 2020.
+On September 20, 2018, the Internal Revenue Service (IRS) , Employee's Withholding Allowance Certiﬁcate, will be delayed to 2020.
 Many of the proposed changes would have required significant reprogramming of payroll systems and ongoing employer support of two distinct withholding systems.
 Instead, the 2019 Form W-4 will look very similar to the current form, with routine modifications to apply inflation adjustments and other minor changes.
 A discussion draft of the 2019 form is expected within a few weeks.

 The Treasury news release said that "Launching the redesigned form in 2020 will allow the Treasury and the IRS to properly implement changes to the withholding system and ensure taxpayers have a positive and simplified experience."
 Treasury and IRS will continue working closely with the payroll community to consider additional changes to the 2020 Form W-4, to make withholding "more accurate and more transparent to employees."
 The IRS expects to release the 2020 form and related guidance and information early enough in 2019 so employers and payroll processors will have ample time to update their systems.